LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 Failure Status Codes
 ~~~~~~~~~~~~~~~~~~~~

 Requests can fail.
-A failed request is due to either the consumer or a bug in the API.
-Recall the status code groups that categorized the type of failure:
+Status code groups categorize two types of failure:

 - **client error**: ``4XX`` status code group
 - **server error**: ``5XX`` status code group

-Server errors are not something the consumer can control.
-However, client errors indicate that the request can be reissued with corrections.
+Client errors indicate that a request can be reissued with corrections.
 Each of these
 status codes and messages notify the consumer of the changes needed for a success.
+In contrast, server errors cannot be remedied by the client sending the
+request.

 Let's look at some of the common client error status codes: